hondajohn88/aosp_le_zl1_system_core/init/readme.txt

   Write the child's pid to the given files when it forks.
 Meant for cgroup/cpuset usage.

-priority <priority>
-  Scheduling priority of the service process.
-This value has to be in range -20 to 19.
-Default priority is 0.
-Priority is set via setpriority().

-namespace <pid|mnt>
-  Enter a new PID or mount namespace when forking the service.

-oom_score_adjust <value>
-   Sets the child's /proc/self/oom_score_adj to the specified value, which must range from -1000 to 1000.

 Triggers
 --------
 Triggers are strings which can be used to match certain kinds of events and used to cause an action to occur.

-Triggers are subdivided into event triggers and property triggers.

-Event triggers are strings triggered by the 'trigger' command or by the QueueEventTrigger() function within the init executable.
-These take the form of a simple string such as 'boot' or 'late-init'.

-Property triggers are strings triggered when a named property changes value to a given new value or when a named property changes value to any new value.
-These take the form of 'property:<name>=<value>' and 'property:<name>=*' respectively.
-Property triggers are additionally evaluated and triggered accordingly during the initial boot phase of init.

-An Action can have multiple property triggers but may only have one event trigger.
+boot
+   This is the first trigger that will occur when init starts (after /init.conf is loaded)

+<name>=<value>
+   Triggers of this form occur when the property <name> is set to the specific value <value>.

+   One can also test multiple properties to execute a group of commands.
 For example:
-'on boot && property:a=b' defines an action that is only executed when the 'boot' event trigger happens and the property a equals b.

-'on property:a=b && property:c=d' defines an action that is executed at three times,
-   1) During initial boot if property a=b and property c=d
-   2) Any time that property a transitions to value b, while property c already equals d.
-   3) Any time that property c transitions to value d, while property a already equals b.
+   on property:test.a=1 && property:test.b=1
+       setprop test.c 1

+   The above stub sets test.c to 1 only when both test.a=1 and test.b=1

 Commands
 --------

-bootchart [start|stop]
-   Start/stop bootcharting.
-These are present in the default init.rc files, but bootcharting is only active if the file /data/bootchart/enabled exists;
-   otherwise bootchart start/stop are no-ops.
+bootchart_init
+   Start bootcharting if configured (see below).
+   This is included in the default init.rc.

 chmod <octal-mode> <path>
    Change file access permissions.